3.5 Scalar Types

 , and whose result subtype is the base subtype of the enumeration type.

-; a body is not permitted for it, and it never fails the Elaboration_Check when called. expression
+; a body is not permitted for it, and it never fails the Elaboration_Check when called.

-of a case statement, due to the full coverage requirement based on the nominal subtype.
 Each enumeration literal corresponds to a distinct value of the enumeration type, and to a distinct position number.
 The position number of the value of the first listed enumeration literal is zero; the position number of the value of each subsequent enumeration literal is one more than that of its predecessor in the list.

 [The predefined order relations between values of the enumeration type follow the order of corresponding position numbers.]